lschierer/RUT/packages/luke/20050915/a-failure-of-a-people.md

 ---

-title: A failure of a people
+title: "A failure of a people"
 date: 2005-09-15 14:11:16
 tags:
   -  morality-religion